srisrujana2004/Solanum-Lycopersicum-Disease-Detection/README.md

 # Solanum-Lycopersicum-Disease-Detection

-Solanum lycopersicum, commonly known as the tomato, is indeed a species of flowering plant in the nightshade family, Solanaceae.
-The repository contains code for training an AlexNet model on a dataset of labeled tomato images representing different disease classes.
-The trained model can then classify diseases in new tomato images, aiding in early disease detection and crop management.
+This repository focuses on disease detection in Solanum lycopersicum, commonly known as the tomato.
+It includes code for training an AlexNet model using a dataset of labeled tomato diseases, encompassing various classes.
+Leveraging this trained model, users can classify diseases in new tomato images, facilitating early disease detection and effective crop management practices.

-Key Features:

-Utilizes deep learning techniques with AlexNet architecture for disease detection in tomato plants.
-Dataset includes 10 disease classes and one healthy class